HebaShamardy/NeuMemo/README.md

 ## Using Nemo

-1. Open the viewer (click the Nemo icon) and press “Save Session”
+1. Open the viewer (click the Nemo icon) and press “Organize Tabs”
 2. Wait for the overlay to finish (free-tier builds can take ~2–3 minutes)
 3. Browse sessions, open a session in a new window, move or delete tabs
+4. Create a new session: click “New Session” in the sidebar and give it a name
+5. Move a tab to another session: click “Move” on the tab and choose the destination session
-4. Search: type your query and press Enter to see the most relevant tabs
+6. Search: type your query and press Enter to see the most relevant tabs
-5. Settings: on the extension’s Details page, click “Extension options” to add excluded domains
+7. Settings: on the extension’s Details page, click “Extension options” to add excluded domains

 ## Configuration knobs (`src/config.js`)